-We sometimes say we are in the middle of nowhere but take a drive north from Lethbridge or east from Vulcan and you will discover an incredible community in a small, quaint town -- Lomond.
-The hub of this town is Lomond Community School.
-Lomond Community School is a place where committed staff, involved community, and eager students come to life.
-A place where all stakeholders recognize we are educating our future leaders.
+Lomond - where is that?
+If you travel an hour drive north from Lethbridge or just east of Vulcan you will arrive in Lomond.
+Lomond is a quaint town with an incredible community.
+The hub of the community is Lomond Community School.
+Lomond Community School is a place where committed staff, involved community and engaged students come to life.
+Leadership is huge at Lomond Community School and we know we are educating future leaders.